getgrit/python/.grit/patterns/openai.md

 import openai

 if openai_proxy:
+    # TODO: The 'openai.proxy' option isn't read in the client API.
+You will need to pass it when you instantiate the client, e.g. 'OpenAI(proxy=openai_proxy)'
+    # openai.proxy = openai_proxy
-    raise Exception("The 'openai.proxy' option isn't read in the client API.
-You will need to pass it when you instantiate the client, e.g. 'OpenAI(proxy=openai_proxy)'") raise Exception("The 'openai.api_base' option isn't read in the client API.
-You will need to pass it when you instantiate the client, e.g. 'OpenAI(api_base=self.openai_api_base)'")
+    # TODO: The 'openai.api_base' option isn't read in the client API.
+You will need to pass it when you instantiate the client, e.g. 'OpenAI(api_base=self.openai_api_base)'
+    # openai.api_base = self.openai_api_base
 ```

 ## Remap errors